 The Akademie der Künste (Academy of Arts)

-The Akademie der Künste in Berlin, founded in 1696, is one of the oldest cultural institutes in Europe.
-It is an international community of artists and has a current total of 419 members in its six Sections (Visual Arts, Architecture, Music, Literature, Performing Arts, Film and Media Arts).
+Founded in 1696, the Akademie der Künste in Berlin, is one of the oldest cultural institutes in Europe.
+It is an international community of artists and has a current total of more than 423 members in its six Sections (Visual Arts, Architecture, Music, Literature, Performing Arts, Film and Media Arts).

 The event programme of the Academy serves to present contemporary artistic positions to the public and is dedicated to safeguarding cultural heritage.
 In its two permanent locations in the heart of Berlin – Pariser Platz in the Berlin-Mitte district and Hanseatenweg in Tiergarten – the Academy shows exhibitions, organises concerts, debates, readings, awards ceremonies, as well as film, theatre, and dance performances.

 The Academy awards a wide range of prizes for outstanding artistic achievements as well as for the promotion of artists.
 It involves young artists through its international scholarship programmes.
 In its KUNSTWELTEN (ART WORLDS) outreach programme, it brings the arts closer to children and young people in particular.
 The Academy’s Studio for Electroacoustic Music provides an open platform for musical innovations.
 The Akademie der Künste supplements its activities and programmes with publications, such as exhibition catalogues and documents relating to selected archive collections.
 Every two months it issues the “Sinn und Form” (Purpose and Form) magazine.

 Academy is a term that means an assembly of artists, who gather together at a location assigned to them at certain times, for the purpose of communicating their art in a friendly manner, sharing their experiments, insights and experiences, and learning from one another as they attempt to approach perfection.